 The specific reserve records funds set aside for specific purposes of The Australian College for Emergency Medicine.
 In the previous reporting period, the College set aside funds for future ultrasound conference initiatives.
+This was reclassified during the current reporting period.

-Note 14 | Capital and leasing commitments
+Note 14 Capital and leasing commitments